opencord/voltha-system-tests/README.md

-  └── functional/           // feature/functionality tests, recovery tests and more, that are specific to ATT workflow └── dt-workflow/          // feature/functionality tests, recovery tests and more, that are specific to DT workflow └── tt-workflow/          // feature/functionality tests, recovery tests and more, that are specific to TT workflow └── scale/                // tests that collect measurements on Voltha performance └── software-upgrades/    // tests for ONOS Applications, Voltha Components and ONU Software Upgrades └── dmi-interface/        // tests for device management interface
+  └── functional/           // feature/functionality tests, recovery tests and more, that are specific to ATT workflow └── dt-workflow/          // feature/functionality tests, recovery tests and more, that are specific to DT workflow └── tt-workflow/          // feature/functionality tests, recovery tests and more, that are specific to TT workflow └── tim-workflow/         // feature/functionality tests, recovery tests and more, that are specific to TIM workflow └── scale/                // tests that collect measurements on Voltha performance └── software-upgrades/    // tests for ONOS Applications, Voltha Components and ONU Software Upgrades └── dmi-interface/        // tests for device management interface